 Trentodoc bubbly, as we know it today was born in 1902, when Giulio Ferrari started making traditional method sparkling wine in the Italian Dolomites.
 In 1906, Ferrari won a gold medal at the International World’s Fair in Milan; this is often credited with putting Italian Metodo Classico, on the map.

-In 1993, Trento DOC officially became Italy’s first sparkling wine DOC and 14 years later, in 2007, Trentodoc as we know it today, was established as a brand to strengthen and support the image of Trento DOC sparkling wines.
+In 1993, Trento DOC officially became Italy’s first sparkling wine DOC.
+Fourteen years later Trentodoc was established as a brand to strengthen and support the image of Trento DOC sparkling wines.

 Franciacorta is a region in Northern Italy between the town of Brescia and Lake Iseo.
-There are several varietals allowed in the production of Franciacorta but the key grapes are Chardonnay, Pinot Nero, Pinot Blanc, and Erbamat.
-Aging on the lees depends on the style, but for non-vintage, a minimum of 18 months is required.
-Franciacorta is pricey compared to other traditional method sparkling wines, except for Champagne.
+The varietals allowed in the production of Franciacorta are Chardonnay, Pinot Nero, Pinot Blanc, and Erbamat.
+Aging on the lees depends on the style.
+Non-vintage Franciacorta requires a minimum of 18 months of aging on the lees.
+Franciacorta is pricey compared to other traditional method sparkling wines, but it is still a better price point than most champagne.

 Prosecco is Italy’s best known sparkling wine and one of its most popular exports.
-Made in the tank method, the grapes must be grown in the Veneto and Friuli- Giulia regions.
+Made in the Charmat method, the grapes must be grown in the Prosecco DOC in the Veneto and Friuli-Giulia regions.
 The varietal, which used to be called Prosecco, is now called Glera.
 Production must be 85% Glera by law.
-Other grape varieties that are allowed in prosecco are Pinot Bianco, Pinot Grigio, Chardonnay, and local varietals Bianchetta, Perera, and Verdiso.
+Other grape varieties allowed in prosecco are Pinot Bianco, Pinot Grigio, Chardonnay, and local varietals Bianchetta, Perera, and Verdiso.

 Lambrusco is a family of native Italian grape varietals from which Lambrusco wine is made.
-Typically sweet or semi-sweet, Lambrusco has suffered from a less than stellar reputation.
+Typically sweet or semi-sweet, Lambrusco has suffered from a less-than-stellar reputation.
 However, that means you can get some good deals on more modern bottlings of excellent quality DRY Lambrusco.
-There are over 60 related varieties of Lambrusco but only a few that are used in making good quality wines.
-Interestingly, there are some Lambrusco producers now making it in the traditional method.
+There are over 60 related varietals in the lambrusco family but only a few are used in making good-quality wines.
+Interestingly, some Lambrusco producers now making it in the traditional method.

-Lambrusco is produced in Emilia-Romagna, home to many popular and delicious Italian foods like Parmesan Reggiano, Prosciutto di Parma, and balsamic vinegar from Modena.
-Pair a good Lambrusco with any of these foods and you’ll discover why Lambrusco is one of the best values available in Italian wine.
-And your tastebuds will thank you.
+Lambrusco is the wine of Emilia Romagna.
+Known as the bread basket of Italy, Emila Romagna is also home to many popular and delicious Italian foods like Parmesan Reggiano, Prosciutto di Parma, and balsamic vinegar from Modena.
+Pair a good Lambrusco with any of these foods and you will understand why Lambrusco is one of the best values available in Italian wine.
+Your tastebuds will thank you.

 4 comments